OAuth Login for User's Tokens

 # Security

-Please take good care of your OAuth Client id and secret: Client id can be added to the SPAs and mobile apps as that gets used in the redirection urls etc, but use Client secret only in the server to server communications.
+Please take good care of your OAuth Client id and secret: Client id can be added to the SPAs and mobile apps as that gets used in the redirection urls etc., but use Client secret only in the server to server communications.

 # Prerequisites

-NOTE This is work in progress so please ask questions and give feedback to us so we can improve the documentation and the API through the Slack channel you've been/will be invited to.
+NOTE This is work in progress so please ask questions and give feedback to us, so we can improve the documentation and the API through the Slack channel you've been/will be invited to.

-Basic understanding of the OAuth 2.
+Read more about OAuth 2.
 See: https://oauth.net/2/

-What we need from you:
+# What we need from you

-• Short description of your service.
+- Short description of your service

 # OAuth Flow

-We're using the authorization code flow for login + asking the user if she wants to give permission to handle her data to your service.
+We're using the authorization code flow for login + asking the user if she wants to give permission to handle her data through your service.
 This provides the user transparency what's happening and explicit control over the usage of her account.

 # Authentication

-Redirect url structure:
+# Starting url structure:

 https://[UKKO_HOST]/login?client_id=[OAUTH_CLIENT_ID]&redirect_uri=https://[YOUR_SERVICE_REDIRECT_URL]&response_type=code&scope=[YOUR_SCOPES]&state=[STATE_GENERATED_BY_YOU]